Prostitution & the Sex Trade

 Fall/Spring, 3 Credits

 This course focuses on prostitution as a parallel or grey economy in Europe.
-You will gain insight into the historical, cultural, and political aspects of prostitution in Scandinavia and Europe.
-You will also examine prostitution from various perspectives – from sex workers, customers, and anti-trafficking advocacy groups, to law enforcement officials and politicians.
+You gain insight into the historical, cultural, and political aspects of prostitution in Scandinavia and other European countries such as the Netherlands and Sweden.
+You also examine prostitution from different perspectives ranging from sex workers, customers, and anti-trafficking advocacy groups, to law enforcement officials and politicians.

 Week-Long Study Tour: Amsterdam-The Hague

 Visit our website for a full list of over 250 additional electives.

 Core Course Week: Study tour to Southern Sweden + a two-day seminar in Copenhagen

 DIS applications are processed on a rolling basis, and they often reach capacity before published deadlines.
 In addition, some core courses fill up faster than others.
 So in order to have a strong application and the best chance of being offered a place on their program, and taking the core course you want, we suggest the following: